Get insider access

 Yes

 These headphones have good Bluetooth connectivity.
 They support multi-device pairing, so you can stay connected to your phone and computer at the same time.
 Like the Bowers & Wilkins Px7 S2 Wireless, they also support aptX Adaptive and are backward-compatible with aptX HD, which can help stream hi-res audio content with better audio quality.
-That said, latency is high with the default codec, SBC, as well as higher-quality codecs like aptX and aptX Adaptive (High Quality), and delays are noticeable between the audio you hear and the visuals on screen.
+That said, latency is high with the default codec, SBC, as well as higher-quality codecs like aptX and aptX Adaptive (High-Quality), and delays are noticeable between the audio you hear and the visuals on screen.
 It's not a big deal if you're only streaming audio, but you'll want to stick to aptX Adaptive (Low Latency) if you're watching videos.
-That said, some apps and devices compensate for latency differently.
+Some apps and devices compensate for latency differently.

 0